thecryptojimmy/pingpongpolitics/README.md

 # Ping Pong Politics

-Welcome to Ping Pong Politics, a fun and engaging ping pong game created by Jimmy, a beginner coder.
+Welcome to Ping Pong Politics, a fun and engaging ping pong game.
 This is my first game, and I'm thrilled to share it with the GitHub community!

 ## About the Game